MUSC Bulletin | General Information

 Counseling and Psychological Services

 This service provides an integral component of professional development by addressing the personal issues of university students.
-The professional staff offers services that include individual counseling, educational and study skill development, couples and group counseling, and referral for other services as needed.
-Services are covered by the student services fee and studens rights to confidentiality are strictly safeguarded.
+The professional staff offers services that include individual and couples therapy, medication management, educational presentations and workshops regarding coping skills, stress management, other issues related to student well-being, and referral for other services as needed.
+Services are covered by the student services fee and students rights to confidentiality are strictly safeguarded.

 Student Health Service